animatlabs/animatlabs.github.io/_posts/2023-01-29-redis-distributed-locking.md

 SET resource_name my_random_value NX PX 30000
 ```

 The command will set the key only if it does not already exist (NX option), with an expiration of 30000 milliseconds (PX option).
-The key is set to a value “my_random_value” which must be unique across all clients and all lock requests.
+The key is set to a value "my_random_value" which must be unique across all clients and all lock requests.

 Basically, the random value is used in order to release the lock in a safe way, with a script that tells Redis: remove the key only if it exists and the value stored at the key is exactly the one I expect to be.